SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

     Engine service.
 The reason is that you need to manually start, setup and stop a separate VM for each experiment.
     Instead, let's try to use the Vertex AI service to train our models.

-    1. Start by enabling it by searching for `Vertex AI` in the cloud console by going to the service or alternatively by running the following command:
+    1. Start by enabling it by searching for `Vertex AI` in the cloud console by going to the service or by running the following command:

         ```bash
         gcloud services enable aiplatform.googleapis.com